Postgraduate Course: Analogue VLSI A (ELEE11041)

 L11-2 Development of an on-chip band-gap reference, starting from a datasheet right through to fully simulated IC layout (including back-annotated parasitics and non-idealities).

 The course is primarily practical: 2 labs of 3 hours assessed lab work each, two per week.
+Assignments are issued weekly.

 Entry Requirements (not applicable to Visiting Students)